redox-os/book/src/ch09-03-porting-applications.md

 (An expanded package is when most or all optional dependencies are enabled)

-But Arch Linux is not clear about the optional feature flags and minimum dependencies to build and execute a program, Gentoo is the winner on this aspect.
+But Arch Linux is not clear about the optional feature flags and minimum dependencies to build and execute a program.

-With Gentoo you can make the most minimum Redox port and increase your chances to make it work on Redox.
+Using Gentoo as reference you can learn how to make the most minimum Redox port and increase your chances to make it work on Redox.

+But Gentoo modify the feature flags of their packages to be used by their package system, thus you should use the FreeBSD Ports.

 #### Arch Linux and AUR